cse-labs/kubernetes-in-codespaces/README.md

 - This will open the heartbeat home page (Swagger) in a new browser tab
   - Note that you will see page `Under construction ...` as heartbeat does not have a UI
   - Add `version` or `/heartbeat/17` to the end of the URL in the browser tab

-## View Web Validate for Heartbeat

-- Click on the `ports` tab of the terminal window
-- Click on the `open in browser icon` on the WebV-Heartbeat port (31088)
-- This will open the Web Validate in a new browser tab
-  - Note that you will get a 404 as WebV does not have a home page
-  - Add `version` or `metrics` to the end of the URL in the browser tab

 ## Build and deploy a local version of imdb-app